wymp/ts-monorepo-poc/README.md

   eslint, but it's supposedly been feature complete for a while now so I figured I'd go for it.
 * I'm not by any means an expert in eslint config, so I may have messed this up.
 Take what I've done as inspiration, but be ready to forge your own path here.

+### Project Testing

+_(As opposed to E2E testing, which is further down)_

+This is another area where there's probably a lot of room for improvement over what I've done.
+While I'm certainly an expert at _writing_ tests, I'm closer to a beginner than an expert in terms of all the setup and configuration for testing, especially for a monorepo.

+All that said, here are the key points in my monorepo testing setup:

+* There was no way around having a `jest.config.js` file in every sub-package :sob:.
+* Because it's likely that as the codebase grows I'll need more complex testing config, I created a `.jest` directory into which I put my jest config files.
+The main file, `.jest/global.js`, simply defines a few global options and then tells jest to go look in `apps` and `libs` for actual projects.
+The other, `.jest/common.js`, is extended in each of the individual project configs.
+* With reference to the above, note that not all options set in `global.js` actually trickle down to the projects.
+* Like everything else, we're using a script under `./scripts` as our entrypoint, and we're setting our top-level `test` command to `pnpm -r test`.
+You can easily filter by just adding a filter (e.g., `pnpm t --filter my-microservice`), and you can also pass opts directly to jest, although unfortunately you have to use the old `--` argument separator for this.
+For example, `pnpm t --filter my-microservice -- -t GET`.
+* I have mixed opinions on front-end testing.
+I've found front-end tests are often brittle and of little value.
+I'll typically test functions and other logic, but I don't find it very useful to write component tests.
+Instead, I focus my energies on writing good E2E tests, and I prioritize my E2E tests carefully based on system importance and logical complexity (things that are hard to reason about are higher priority, while simpler things are lower).

+### E2E Testing

+_TODO: Figure this out.
+I'm new to automated e2e testing so need to experiment before putting something out there.
+Cypress is popular, but when I did some research for the last company I was at I ended up leaning toward Playwright.
+Whatever you choose, just create the project in the top-level `e2e-tests` directory and go from there.

+### Environment Variables

+I haven't done a lot with environment variables in this monorepo.
+To me, `.env` files are a bit of a mess because so many different tools have started to use them (not only your app, but also `docker compose` and other such tools).
+Additionally, because people tend to use `.env` files to set vars for different environments, you often end up with a passel of `.env` files in the top level of your project, such as `.env.prod`, `.env.staging`, `.env.qa`, etc.

+My current favorite solution to this is [this](https://github.com/wymp/config-simple#usage-with-environment-specific-dot-env-files), which uses familiar languge (`.env`), but makes it a directory instead of a file, which both neats things up and also keeps other tooling from using the values unexpectedly.

+As a final note on env vars, they're still a really great way to modify functionality in your scripts.
+For example, you may want to change the way your `check` script works if it's in a CI environment.
+You can do this by simple implementing the conditional functionality based on the `CI` env var.

 ### Boilerplate